-Disclaimer: The information below is a basic explanation of the Deferred Action for Childhood Arrivals (“DACA”) Process and is not legal advice.
+Disclaimer: The information below is a basic explanation of the Deferred Action for Childhood Arrivals (“DACA”) Status and process and is not legal advice.
 Each immigration case is different based on a person’s individual immigration, family, and criminal history.

 - Entered the United States before the age of 16 years old;

 - Entered the United States on or before June 15, 2007;

 - Have been physically present in the United States from June 15, 2007-present (certain brief and casual absences may be acceptable, but should be discussed with an attorney);

 - Be enrolled in School or have a High School Diploma or GED;